Most recently updated on February 22, 2024

 The first European settler arrived in 1860.
 Fort Collins was built as a military outpost in 1864 to protect the Overland Trail that ran from Kansas to Wyoming.
 The fort was decommissioned in 1867.

-The town had mill and brick yard open in 1872.
+The town had a mill and brick yard open in 1872.
 The railroad arrived in 1877.
 The agriculture industry was established with sugar beets alongside sheep ranching.
 Stone quarries were also a chief industry.
 Great Western Sugar opened a processing facility in 1903.

 An alcohol ban was in place here from 1896 to 1969 with bars and liquor stores operating just outside the city limits.
 Ironically, Fort Collins now has a large craft brewery industry.
 The economy today is a mix of manufacturing and service-related businesses.
-There’s also high-tech component partly due to the presence of Colorado State University.
+There’s also a high-tech component partly due to the presence of Colorado State University.

 Fort Collins is also home to an obscure but potentially important radio station.
 WWV operates an array of radio towers just north of town behind security fences on pasture land and farms.
 The station’s radio signal reaches as far as Australia and New Zealand.
 Its remote location makes it an important component in the nation’s Military Auxiliary Radio System.
 Besides it’s everyday duties, the system is designed to be put to use in the case of a nuclear attack or other national emergency so military personnel can continue to communicate.